 Vegan Minestrone Soup is brimming with garden vegetables, beans, spices and pasta for a deliciously healthy and comforting meal!
 It’s simple, easy to make and a recipe keeper for sure!

-This easy vegan minestrone soup reminds me very much of Olive Gardens minestrone soup, which I used to eat by the bowl fulls back in the day.
+This minestrone soup reminds me very much of Olive Gardens minestrone soup, which I used to eat by the bowl fulls back in the day.
 Soup, salad and breadsticks was all I ever wanted!

 Not only is this homemade soup delicious, but it’s low fat, can be made oil free and so easy to make.
 It just takes a little prepping of the veggies and a bit of simmering until you’ve got a hearty soup everyone will love!

 This soup is jam packed with veggies, making it a healthy recipe you’ll definitely want to add to your dinner or lunch rotation.
 And it yields a pot full and makes great leftovers!
 Recipe adapted from Food Network.

 Ingredients You’ll Need

 This recipe brings together a mirepoix simmered with a variety of garden vegetables, spices and pasta creating a deliciously healthy and hearty vegan meal.

 - Mirepoix of carrots, celery and onion

 - Green beans

 - Start by prepping the produce.
 Drain and rinse the beans.